 Bowen Yang Is ‘SNL’s First Asian American Cast Member & His Lip Sync Videos Are Already Legendary

 Now here is some great news that should put a smile on your face.
 Saturday Night Live added Bowen Yang to its Season 45 lineup, The Hollywood Reporter announced on Thursday.
 Yang's addition makes him the first full-time Asian American SNL cast member — ever.
-(As pointed out by Deadline, former SNL member Fred Armisen is a quarter Japanese and Rob Schneider is a quarter Filipino.)
+(Former SNL member Fred Armisen is a quarter Korean and Rob Schneider is a quarter Filipino.)
 Seeing as he has a background in comedy writing and has showcased his many talents on social media, Yang sounds like the perfect fit for NBC's late-night sketch comedy series.

 Actually, Yang has been part of the SNL family since Season 44.
 Not only was he a staff writer last season, but he also made his debut last season as Kim Jong-un alongside host Sandra Oh.
 If you've never seen Yang in action, then you need to remedy that.
 First of all, you really should start following him on Twitter.
 Then, you should check out Yang's lip sync videos that he tweets from time to time, in which he perfectly recreates iconic scenes from movies and TV shows.